khoom1/Introduction-to-Optimisation-Project/README.md

 Problem 4 then explores the convergence of the decomposed problem to the minimum of the original separable cost function given the size of messages passed between processes is limited to only a small number of bits.

-Each folder has its own README file that explains the findings of each problem in more detail.
+Each folder has its own README.pdf file that explains the findings of each problem in more detail.